arabcoders/emby-ytdlp-info-reader-plugin/README.md

 --exec "after_move:mkvpropedit --add-track-statistics-tags %(filepath)q"
 ```

+Or use [YTPTube](https://github.com/arabcoders/ytptube) which has a preset already made to work with this plugin.

 # Installation

 Go to the Releases page and download the latest release.

 Unzip the file and copy `YTINFOReader.dll` to Emby plugins directory and restart Emby.

 ## Build and Installing from source